 São Paulo cosmetics animal testing ban in January 2014; national ban under discussion; national guidelines revised to increase acceptance of non-animal test methods.

-Regulations changed to end animal testing requirements for cosmetics manufactured in China (we’re now working to extend this exemption to foreign imports as well).
+Regulations changed to end animal testing requirements for cosmetics manufactured in China (we’re now working to end post-market animal testing as well).

-National cosmetics animal testing ban in June 2013, and a sales ban is currently under development by the government.
+National cosmetics animal testing ban in June 2013, and an import ban effective November 2014.

 Initiated a high-level dialogue with political, regulatory and corporate stakeholders toward a national testing ban.

-$155 million government commitment to build national alternative testing center; regulatory acceptance of non-animal test results for medicated cosmetics.
+$155 million government commitment to build national alternative testing center; bill passed to require non-animal alternative tests for cosmetics in some circumstances.

-Leading efforts to support federal legislation that will phase-out animal testing and prohibit the import of animal tested cosmetics.
+Leading efforts to support the Humane Cosmetics Act that will phase-out animal testing and prohibit the import of animal tested cosmetics.